 In early 2019 Masterton was announced as one of the new resettlement locations for refugees along with Whanganui, Levin, Blenheim and Timaru.
-We’re pleased to announce that one year from now, in mid-2020, our first families will begin to join the community.
+We’re looking forward to welcoming our first families to the community.

 We don’t know yet where these families will come from or what sort of journey they have had to endure, but we look forward to welcoming them into our town.
 What a fantastic thing to be able to say our community is giving a new home to families who have had to flee theirs.

 In the related resources sidebar you can find factsheets prepared by the government about our legal obligations under the 1951 United Nations Convention on Refugees and the commitments New Zealand has made to help resettle refugees.
 In the video below, Masterton local Jorge Sandoval talks about his journey as a political refugee in the 70s and how he thinks we can help our newest residents settle in.

 What is a refugee?
 And why are they coming here?